 9.1.
-Auditors 236 9.5.
-Table of contents 238 9.1.1.
-Fees of Auditors and members of their networks charged to the Group 236 9.6.
-Registration Document table of concordance 240 9.2.
-Historical financial information included by reference 236 9.7.
-Annual Financial Report table of concordance 242 9.3.
-Person responsible for the Registration Document and the Annual Financial Report 237 9.8.
-Table of concordance of the Management Report 243 9.4.
-Declaration by the person responsible for the Registration Document and the Annual Financial Keport 237
+Auditors 236 9.1.1.
+Fees of Auditors and members of their networks charged to the Group 236 9.2.
+Historical financial information included by reference 236 9.3.
+Person responsible for the Registration Document and the Annual Financial Report 237 9.4.
+Declaration by the person responsible for the Registration Document and the Annual Financial Report 237